AbeArtus/RandomWare-CSProj-G15/README.md

 - [ ] Send key from server to virus
 - [ ] Create kill/delete command from server to virus
 - [ ] Be able to log multiple days instead of just one log file
-- [ ] More checking of file from the detecter (including socket and attempt to get ip/host)
+- [x] More checking of file from the detecter (including socket and attempt to get ip/host)
 - [ ] See if any information about key is avaliable from detector
 - [ ] Be able to hold more log files on server script.
 - [ ] Experiment with what happens if the user turns the computer off.
 - [ ] POSSIBLE: Expand virus to be able to monitor mouse movement, as well as be able to control both mouse and keyboard.
+- [ ] Add weight system to detection software
+- [ ] Add program to add things to the config.txt

 ### Others:
 Virus to do